Hyurl/webium/README.md

 sent because there is no `this.text` at all.
 But using the mechanism of `Controller.prototype.index.call(new Controller, ...args)`, it will work fine.
 The `next(new Controller)` is just doing the same thing for you internally.

-### How it works?

-This module will try to test all routes and find the first matched one before running any handler functions, when the first one is found, the `for` loop will `break` and prepare a recursive calling scope, running all middleware and route handlers as long as you continue calling `next()` as we talked above.

-If all routes has been tested and none is found, a **404** HTTP response will be sent to the client, no middleware and handlers will be called in this case.
-If any route matched, but none of them is bound to the corresponding request method, a **405** response will be sent instead, and no middleware and handlers will be called.

-The design of this module is meant to test as less route as it can, and running middleware and handlers only needed, so that save as many resources as it can.